 If you are At Risk, you can find ways that may help performance by reviewing your Wish Standards dashboard to assess metrics labeled with an At Risk warning symbol.

 Merchant accounts that are Deactivated (see screenshot below) are most often the result of an infraction, infringement, and/or poor metrics performance.

 Deactivation means a merchant's products are no longer available on the Wish platform and a temporary withholding of payment disbursement is levied.

 In the case you find your account deactivated, you may be able to dispute it via the Merchant Dashboard (find instructions in the article listed below), or reach out to your account manager for help.

 For specific questions and answers, see the article, "Wish Standards' FAQs."

-If you feel performance and fulfillment infractions may not be accurately measured, see the article, "How to dispute a Wish Standards' metric or infraction."
+If you feel performance and fulfillment infractions may not be accurately measured, read how to dispute a Wish Standards' metric or infraction.

 For more information on Wish’s policies around infringement and infractions, see the Merchant Terms of Service (specifically section 6, “Prohibited, Questionable and Infringing Items and Activities”, and section 13, “Breach”).